Suppressing the Decoherence of Alkali-Metal Spins at Low Magnetic Fields

-Equations.~(\ref{eq:dF_dt}-\ref{eq:dS_dt}) form a coupled set of two linear differential equations whose dynamics is characterized by the evolution of two modes; the imaginary part of the eigenvalues represent to the precession rates $\omega$ and the real part of the eigenvalues represent the decoherence rates $T_2^{-1}$.
-At high magnetic fields $(gB\gg R_\textrm{sd})$ we find two precession rates $\omega=\pm g_eB/(2I+1)$ and two rapid decoherence rates are $T_2^{-1}=R_{\textrm{sd}}(q\pm\sqrt{2q}+1)/(2q)$ that are associated with two modes: one in which the electron and nuclear spins are anti-aligned, and another in which they are aligned.
-These two modes correspond to the lower and upper hyperfine manifolds respectively, which precess at equal rates but with opposite directions.
-Owing to this sign difference, the Larmor precession of the different hyperfine manifolds which is initially in phase, becomes asynchronous and results with rapid decoherence of the ensemble-averaged signal.
-For $I\gg 1$, the coherence time of the two hyperfine manifolds approaches the same value of $T_2\approx 2/R_{\textrm{sd}}$, manifesting a rapid decay of the electron and nuclear spins and no re-polarization by the nucleus.
+Equations.~(\ref{eq:dF_dt}-\ref{eq:dS_dt}) form a coupled set of two linear differential equations whose dynamics is characterized by the evolution of two modes corresponding to the eigenvalues with $x=g_eB/R_{\textrm{sd}}$.
+These eigenvalues determine the precession rates $\omega=\textrm{Im}(\lambda_\pm)$ and decoherence rates $T_2^{-1}=-\textrm{Re}(\lambda_\pm)$ of the modes as a function of the magnetic field.
+At high magnetic fields ($x\gg1$) we find two precession rates $\omega=\pm g_eB/(2I+1)$, and two rapid decoherence rates, $T_2^{-1}=R_{\textrm{sd}}(q\pm\sqrt{2q}+1)/(2q)$.
+These correspond to two modes associated with the transverse magnetic dipole moment in the two hyperfine manifolds; $\lambda_+\,(\lambda_-)$ is associated with the upper (lower) hyperfine manifold, where the electron and nuclear spins are aligned (anti-aligned), consistent with \cite{bouchiat1963relaxation,happer1972optical}.
+At low magnetic fields ($x\ll1$), the precession frequencies of the two modes slow to $\omega=\pm g_eB/(2q-2)$, and the decoherence rates become $R_{\textrm{sd}}$ and $R_{\textrm{sd}}/q$, with the latter exhibiting suppressed relaxation.

-At low magnetic fields $(gB\ll R_\textrm{sd}$) in contrast, the evolution of the nuclear and electron spins is highly correlated and the total spin is dominated by a single eigenvalue; Its over-damped precession rate is $\omega=g_eB/(2q-2)$ and its coherence time is $T_2= q/R_{\textrm{sd}}$.
-The ratio between the average coherence times in the low and high magnetic field regimes give the suppression factor $\xi\approx(I+\tfrac{1}{2})^2$, which is about $\xi\approx16$ for cesium.
-This factor manifests the excess decoherence that originates from the asynchronous precession, and that can be suppressed at low magnetic fields for processes that do not conserve the electron spin.

-To quantitatively compare the theoretical model with the experimental result, we cast the former in the standard form of the hyperfine-Bloch equations \cite{xiao2021atomic,katz2015coherent}, and include also the spin-exchange term, as well as the small contribution of diffusion-damping \cite{SI}.
-The modeled response is shown in Fig.~\ref{fig:N2_destruction} (dot-dashed lines), and is in good agreement with the measured data.
+The two-mode decomposition leads to an oscillatory, bi-exponential decay of the spin signal.
+The degree of actual observed suppression at low magnetic fields is associated with the dominance of the slowly decaying mode, which depends on the initial spin state of the ensemble and on the measured observable.
+For our configuration, the experimental signal is mostly sensitive to the slowly decaying mode, explaining the high-observed suppression and in agreement with our theoretical analysis \cite{SI}.
+In configurations where the dynamics are fully captured by the slow mode, one would expect $\xi\approx q/2\approx16$ for cesium.